Glistix/book/src/getting-started/import-from-nix.md

-# Sharing and using your package
+# Import a package from Nix

-Great, you've made a neat little Glistix project which you now want to use, maybe for some Nix derivation you're configuring in some other repository, or for your NixOS configuration, for example.
+Great, you've made an awesome Glistix project which you now **want to use in Nix,** maybe for some Nix derivation you're configuring in some other repository, or for your NixOS configuration, for example.
 Your `main` function under `src/packagename.gleam` is ready and returns some functions and values in an attribute set which you plan to use in those projects (again an example).

-Now, **how will your other Nix projects access your Gleam `main` function?**
+Now, **how will your other Nix projects access your Gleam `main` function?** (Or any other function!)

 Luckily for us, `glistix new` **automatically creates a `flake.nix` file** for our new project, as well as `default.nix`.
-This makes it **easy to import your Glistix project as part of another Nix project:** all you have to do is **evaluate one of those two Nix files** (the former with [`builtins.getFlake`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-getFlake) or as a flake input of another flake, the latter with [`import`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-import)).
+This makes it **easy to import your Glistix project as part of another Nix project:** everything you need **is exported by these two Nix files** (the former with [`builtins.getFlake`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-getFlake) or as a flake input of another flake, the latter with [`import`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-import)).

 This is because both files (with `default.nix` just mirroring `flake.nix`) export `lib.loadGlistixPackage`.
 This is a **Nix function** with the sole purpose of **importing your Gleam code transpiled to Nix**.
 You simply call it with `lib.loadGlistixPackage { }` and, by default, **it will import your package's main module** (with the same name as your package, which usually has the `main` function).
-You can override the imported module with `lib.loadGlistixPackage { module = "my/module"; }`, for example.
+You can **pick the imported module** with `lib.loadGlistixPackage { module = "my/module"; }`, for example.

 It does that by **invoking the Glistix compiler to build your project from scratch**, and then importing the resulting build folder (moved to somewhere at `/nix/store`).
 However, since that process depends on the Glistix compiler, **that might trigger a full compilation of Glistix itself, which is slow.** Therefore, **you might want to cache the built Nix files in your repository** to speed up the process - more at the next section.